detekt/detekt/docs/pages/suppressors.md

 just its name like `java.time.LocalDate.now` or you can specify the parameters to only suppress one:
 `java.time.LocalDate(java.time.Clock)`.

-*Note:* you need to write all the types with fully qualified names.
-For example `org.example.foo(kotlin.String)`.
-It is important to add the `kotlin.String`.
-Only with `String` will not work.
+*Note:* you need to write all the types with fully qualified names e.g. `org.example.foo(kotlin.String)`.
+It is important to add `kotlin.String`.
+Just adding `String` will not work.